Invoice Factoring FAQ

 The Account Debtor is the technical term for your B2B or B2G customers.
 An Account Debtor is a company or government entity that owes a dollar balance to another party.
 In a factoring transaction, that is your creditworthy B2B or B2G Customer, who you have invoiced for the delivered services or goods (in arrears) on open terms.
 In 30 to 90 days, the Account Debtor will pay Bankers Factoring what they owe you on the invoices we purchased from you.

 The Accounts Receivable Verification is part of the ongoing due diligence process of A/R Factoring.
-Bankers factoring wants what you want, for your customer to be satisfied with your products and services.
+Bankers Factoring wants what you want, for your customer to be satisfied with your products and services.
 Bankers Factoring company will verify the open accounts receivable owed to you by your customer (the Account Debtor).
-We will verify that the Account Debtor is happy with the quality, quantity, and timeliness of the services or products you provided.
+We will verify that the Account Debtor is happy with the quality, quantity, and timeliness of your services or products.
 The invoice dollar amounts, terms, and conditions will also be confirmed.

 Factoring fees and factoring advance rates vary greatly among other factoring companies.
 Bankers Factoring tries to keep our AR factoring rates and fees pretty simple and easy to understand.
-Our advance rates run from 75-90% while our fees can be anywhere from 0.9-2.9% per 30-days and then a daily prorated factoring rate thereafter.
+Our advance rates run from 75-90%, while our fees can be anywhere from 0.9-1.9% per 30 days, and then a daily prorated factoring rate thereafter.